 But before throwing your current hygiene routine out the window, keep in mind that there is little evidence that activated charcoal in toothpaste is effective at whitening teeth, and in fact many dentists are concerned that the abrasiveness of charcoal can do more harm than good.
 The same goes for activated charcoal toothbrushes.

 If you do want to try, we recommend you talk to your dentist first, and until then, use a charcoal toothpaste sparingly.
 We also recommend you try one of the brands that we reviewed because they all receive a majority positive reviews from customers.

 What is the best charcoal toothpaste brand?

 The best brand depends on what you're looking for in a toothpaste.
-That being said, one of the most popular options on the market right now is hello.
+That being said, one of the most popular options on the market right now is from the brand Hello.
 This natural toothpaste brand offers toothpaste that is fluoride-free, SLS-free, and cruelty-free.

 Is charcoal powder or toothpaste better?

 Charcoal powder is better for those who want the pure product and to mix their own paste at home.
-Toothpaste is more convenient, less messy and contains other ingredients, some of which may be beneficial, and some of which may be problematic.
+Toothpaste is more convenient, less messy, and contains other ingredients.
+Some of these ingredients may be beneficial, and some of them may be problematic.
 It's up to you to decide which ingredients you want and don't want in your toothpaste.